MidoriSusanna/DoggoPal/README.md

 </p>Through the game different validation methods are implemented. <br>
 - For the open questions, the "no_empty_string" function is used.
 This function provides a feedback to the user if the input is either blank or empty.
 The strip() method is used to check if the string is composed only by white spaces.
 If the string is empty or blank, a message is diplayed to the terminal "The input cannot be empty.
 Please enter a valid input.". <br>
 - For the three-option questions (A,B,C), the three_choice_input is implemented.
 Answers could only be A, B or C (case sensitivity is eliminated by using the .upper() method), otherwise a message is displayed to the user "Please input a valid option.
 Enter 'A', 'B' or 'C'". <br>
-- In the main menu, the validation is guaranteed by the if else statment, where "else" is paired with "Please input a valid option". </p><br>
+- In the main menu, the validation is guaranteed by the if-else statment, where "else" is paired with "Please input a valid option". </p><br>
 <image src="./assets/images/empty-input.png"><br>
 <image src="./assets/images/3-options-validation.png"><br>
 <image src="./assets/images/validation-menu.png"><br>

 <h2>Time Related Functions and Slow Typing</h2>
 <p>To slow down the narration and create a typing effect, different time related functions have been implemented. <br>
-- The function sleep() is used to create pauses in the game to give the appearance of the dog performing actions over time and to slow down the narration to give the user to follow the game easily. <br>
+- The function sleep() is used to create pauses in the game to give the appearance of the dog performing actions over time and to slow down the narration to allow the user to follow the game easily. <br>
 - The slow_typing function is implemented to create a typing effect which enhance the user experience and makes the game easier to follow. <br>
 - The __clock_tick function is essential to the game.
 It is called in the game after every other function to simulate the passage of time and make the levels of hunger, excitement and cleaningness of the dog decrease after every action.
-Every action requires an amount of energy, this changes the pet attributes through the game. </p><br>
+Every action requires an amount of energy, this changes the pet attributes throughout the game. </p><br>

 <h2>Case sensitivity</h2>
-<p>Where the user is required to provide an input, case sensitivity has been eliminated by using the .upper() or .lower() method.</p><br>
+<p>Where the user is required to provide an input, case sensitivity has been eliminated by using the .upper() or .lower() methods.</p><br>

 <h1>Technologies used</h1>
 <p>Phyton: the application is entirely written in Phyton. <br>